elotroalex/record/_editions/sdw-revolution.md

 <br>

 [^1]: This speculative version was constructed from the pages of `P1`, and the original type, without revisions.
 The approach to the edition is *critical*, in the sense that I made judgments, corrections, normalizations, etc. Most of the changes were done to accidentals (punctuation, spacing, etc.).
 I respected deletions made immediately on the line with the typewriter.
 In some cases I use Césaire's later corrections to help me make my editorial choice.
+For a detailed study of this speculative edition and the rationale behind it, see chapter 2, "[how to erase history with a no.2 pencil]({{site.baseurl}}/chapters/02-versionism/)."

 [^2]: Starting at this point, we are missing two pages, `P1.3` and `P1.4`.